AStcherbinine/omegapy/docs/doc_omega_data.md

         The version of the target file (if folder is 'auto'). base_folder : str, optional (default _omega_py_path)
         The base folder path.
+    therm_corr : bool or None, optional (default None)
+        | True -> Only results with thermal correction.
+        | False -> Only results without thermal correction.
+        | None -> Both with and without thermal correction.
+    atm_corr : bool or None, optional (default None)
+        | True -> Only results with atmospheric correction.
+        | False -> Only results without atmospheric correction.
+        | None -> Both with and without atmospheric correction.
     disp : bool
         Control the display.
             | True -> Print the loading filename.